fabri1983/eternity2_solver/README.md

 --------------------------------------
 Athor: Bob Jenkins
 https://burtleburtle.net/bob/hash/perfect.html
-It produces C files with the final hash function.
+It produces C files with the final hash function. **This is the solution I'm using actually**.
 A newer version is here https://github.com/driedfruit/jenkins-minimal-perfect-hash.

 **Let's use MinGW in Windows to compile the project**
 - Create a folder named `perfect` and locate into it.